kovilacoops/kovilacoops.github.io/_pages/lab.md

 author_profile: true
 ---

-Our team centres on safeguarding privacy and security of user communities.
+We centre on safeguarding privacy and security of user communities.
 We collaborate with researchers across disciplines, NGOs that support vulnerable and marginalised groups and victim-survivors, as well as digital safety advocacy.

 **Key features of our growing team**:
 * We focus on empirical research at the intersection of privacy/security and HCI, behavioural and social sciences.